You are here

-- Start with an executive summary.
+- Start with a personal statement, or executive summary.
 This will introduce you to your prospective new employer ahead of your interview.
-Use it as a way to highlight your key points.
+Use it to highlight your key points.

 - Don’t lie on your CV.
 There are quite severe consequences for including false information on your CV as it is considered to be fraud.